ZanderOlidan/blockchain-apps/DECENT/README.md

 ## Source, Build and Install Decent

 The prerequisites must be installed in order for these to work.
-Again, these instructions are directly taken from DECENT-Network repo.
+Again, these instructions are directly taken from DECENT-Network repo with few changes regarding to private net.

     # Clone the repo.
     $ mkdir -p ~/dev/DECENTfoundation